Approach

 Coverage on outbound origination

-A market intelligence system that monitors transaction signals across 50,000 companies in your target sectors finds opportunities your network never surfaces.
-Family offices evaluating direct investments in unfamiliar sectors benefit the most here.
+A market intelligence system that watches transaction signals across 50,000 companies in your target sectors finds opportunities your network never surfaces.
+Family offices evaluating direct investments in unfamiliar sectors benefit most here.
 So do independent sponsors who lack the relationship network of a large platform but can move faster once they identify a target.

 Consistency in screening criteria